Altinn/altinn-studio-docs/content/app/development/ux/components/image/_index.en.md

 The `grid` property controls horizontal alignment based on a 12-column layout.
  Items are allocated fractions of 12 which sets their width relative to the screen width.
-  In the example below, we set the image component's width to 2/12 of the screen width for all screen sizes (from `xs` and up).
+  In the example below, we set the component's width to 2/12 of the screen width for all screen sizes (from `xs` and up).

 {{<content-version-selector classes="border-box">}}
 {{<content-version-container version-label="Code">}}